The FORCE Blog

 For a long time, I felt that my BRCA gene mutation defined me.
 It shaped my anxiety, overshadowed my future and threatened to determine my fate.
 I felt not only the looming fear of cancer but also the unease about what preventive measures I would take.
 Now, one year after my surgeries, I feel better than ever.
 I reflect and feel immense gratitude that I was able to take control of my narrative instead of letting cancer write it for me.

-Check out my blog and Instagram to read more about my story and recovery tips.
+Check out my Instagram to read more about my story and recovery tips.

 Posted in: Stories